overtonjust/fortify-exploring-properties/README.md

  - Add additional buttons / effects
  - Split calculator functionality into its own js script file
  - Refresh calculator buttons to differentiate between the header, numbers and operand buttons
- - Detail and style main page
+ - Create a main hub page
+ - Transfer project to new repo